 September 2013 coincides with the date that 30 Greenpeace people were detained by Russian authorities for their boarding of a Russian Arctic oil drilling rig, an ‘Arctic ice melting from global warming’ protest stunt which didn’t work out too well for Greenpeace, perhaps made worse by the Arctic failing to be ice-free on cue.
 Could that have anything to do with Radford’s ultimate departure?

 But does the quite recent departure of the Facebook Friends of the Ozone Action trio Passacantando-Radford-Davies have anything to do with my new Desmogblog profile?
-As near as I can tell, I didn’t registered on the radar of the people I criticize in any public way until Media Matters attempted to guess what I was up to for my then-upcoming ICCC9 presentation.
+As near as I can tell, I hadn’t registered on the radar of the people I criticize in any public way until Media Matters attempted to guess what I was up to for my then-upcoming ICCC9 presentation.
 I would think this old Ozone Action trio and their friends might be more likely to get alerts from Desmogblog – which was founded by Gelbspan, remember, as he says 8 seconds into this audio interview – than they would from Media Matters.

 Could be pure coincidence….
 Of course, it is unwise to read much into folks’ Facebook Friends, some of my own are tenuous at best, actor Jon Voight and Fox News reporter Jim Angle for example.
 But in the case of particular enviro-activists, it makes a person wonder why publicly accessible Friends lists seem to be disappearing.
 I’ll be happy to defend my Friends list any day of the week.
 Can enviro-activists defend theirs or the need to hide them?
 And will we be seeing more of their Friends lists disappearing from public view?